-You can create simple follow-up campaigns, or full customer journeys with multiple branches based on the actions that they take and data that you are able to collect.
+You can create simple follow-up campaigns or full customer journeys with multiple branches based on the actions that they take and the data that you are able to collect.

 For instance, you might want to make sure that marketing managers and marketing directors end up on different tracks because they have different needs and concerns.

 This allows you to speak directly to each prospect, without them ever feeling like they are receiving irrelevant information.

 When it comes to digital marketing, there are dozens of tasks that you do on a daily, weekly, and monthly basis that could potentially be automated.

 In fact, the power of the HubSpot workflow system might not be completely clear until you start to dig in and see what kind of tasks are predefined in the system.